Juvenile Diabetes Life Expectancy

 What are the reasons for the increase?
 The development of portable blood glucose meters, for one.
 These weren't around before so their existence allows a much easier time managing levels.
 In the past, long-term blood sugar levels could not be tested as they can be today.

 Dispensing insulin was also a problem.
-There were no such device as an insulin pump and even the different choices of insulin were yet to be created.
+There was no such device like an insulin pump and even the different choices of insulin were yet to be created.